 If you’ve ever tried to organize a meeting time for more than three people, you know what a nightmare it can be to figure out a day and time that works for everyone.
 When Is Good is a great tool to figure out when everyone can meet online or over the phone.
 Each person puts in their available times and the system chooses one that works for everyone.

 One of the best ways to learn from your competition is by spying on them – well, their keywords anyway.
 This analysis tool takes a look at which keywords are working best for your competitors, so you can learn from what they are doing.
 On the blog Traffic Salad, Ryan Cruz says about using Keyword Spy, “My general rule is that if people are advertising(spending pay per click advertising) for that particular keyword or phrase, then it’s a good keyword to target because there is commercial intent.”

 19 – Mojo Helpdesk

 The online business marketplace is highly competitive.
-Even if you’re the only game in this world wide town today, you can be sure that someone will notice your success and copy what you’re doing.
-Once you’ve covered everything else (SEO, good landing pages, solid conversion, etc.), customer service is the only way to get ahead of the competition.
+Even if you’re the only game in this worldwide town today, you can be sure that someone will notice your success and copy what you’re doing.
+Once you’ve covered everything else (optimizing for SEO, good landing pages, solid conversion, etc.), customer service is the only way to get ahead of the competition.
 Mojo Helpdesk is one way to stay in touch with your customers and make sure any issues they might have are quickly and successfully solved.
 Although there are many helpdesk platforms available, this one consistently gets high reviews.
 The GetApp community reviewed this software and gave it five out of five stars.

 20 – CrashPlan